NicholasGraalum/CS362-Project/LIVINGDOC.md

 ## Software Architecture
 ### Architecture Pattern:
-**Layered architecture pattern:**
+**Layered architecture pattern**
 - **Presentation layer:** web interface hosted on website
-  - Communicates to the business layer through REST API http requests.
+  - Communicates to the business layer through http requests.

-- **Business layer:** backend server handling REST API requests (using express), executes necessary computations or API calls, replies with html page.
+- **Business layer:** backend server handling https request routing, executes necessary computations or API calls, renders on server side replies with html page.
   - Communicates to Application layer by importing and calling database access functions
+  - Alternative: REST API and client side rendering.
+    - Client side rendering is better for dynamic interfaces and reduces server load
+    - We chose server side rendering because we are more familiar with it, it is simpler, and our interfaces will not require many dynamic aspects.
 - **Application layer:** Data access layer (DAL) implements all necessary functions to access data so there are not SQL calls throughout program
   - Communicates to data layers through MySQL ip using sequelize library
 - **Data layer:** MySQL database
+  - Alternative: NoSQL database like mongoDB
+    - NoSQL databases are more flexible
+    - We chose SQL database because it is better for structured data and queries and we are more familiar with using SQL databases.

+**Assumptions:**
+- The server side is a monolith including business layer and application layer: routing functions, computation functions, and data access functions divided into files and imported where needed.
+- SQL injection security is implemented through data access layer
+- Logged in users are handled by session variables.
+- Handlebars server side rendering is sufficient for our interface.

 ### Components: